-The election to establish a private school requiring reasonable returns shall be provided in the articles of association of the school.
-The percentage of the school's annual net income that can be distributed as reasonable return shall be determined by the school's board of directors, taking into consideration the following factors: (i) school fee types and collection criteria, (ii) the ratio of the school's expenses in connection with educational activities and improvement of educational conditions to the total fees collected; and (iii) the admission standards and educational quality.
-The relevant information relating to the above factors shall be publicly disclosed before the school's board may determine the percentage of the school's annual net income to be distributed as reasonable returns.
+The election to establish a private school requiring reasonable returns was required to be provided in the articles of association of the school.
+The percentage of the school's annual net income that could be distributed as reasonable return was required to be determined by the school's board of directors, taking into consideration the following factors: (i) school fee types and collection criteria, (ii) the ratio of the school's expenses in connection with educational activities and improvement of educational conditions to the total fees collected; and (iii) the admission standards and educational quality.
+The relevant information relating to the above factors was required to be publicly disclosed before the school's board may determine the percentage of the school's annual net income to be distributed as reasonable returns.
 Such information and the decision to distribute reasonable returns shall also be filed with the relevant government authorities within 15 days of the board decision.
-However, none of the current PRC laws and regulations provides any specific formula or guideline for determining "reasonable returns."
-In addition, none of the current PRC laws and regulations sets forth clear requirements or restrictions on a private school's ability to operate its education business as a school that requires reasonable returns or as a school that does not require reasonable returns.
+However, none of the then effective PRC laws and regulations provided any specific formula or guideline for determining "reasonable returns."
+In addition, none of the then effective PRC laws and regulations set forth clear requirements or restrictions on a private school's ability to operate its education business as a school that required reasonable returns or as a school that did not require reasonable returns.